-We invested in the continued safety of those that benefit from our live music, as well as our musicians, by running tailored training.
 Some 197 musicians attended training on safely returning to in-person live music and 344 completed recognised safeguarding certification.
 To keep our musicians safe, we provided personal protective equipment packs.
-They also received Music in Hospitals & Care fleeces to keep them warm when they lead live music outdoors and lanyards so they can be easily identified.
+They also received Music in Hospitals & Care fleeces to keep them warm when sharing live music outdoors and lanyards so they could be easily identified.

 We respond to our health and care partners' needs to keep the people we support safe when we share in-person live music.
-This can include health declarations and lateral flow tests from musicians before in-person live music.
+This can include health declarations and lateral flow tests from musicians beforehand.